drkrillo/docs/creator/interactivity-1/smart-items-advanced.md

 The triggers of a smart item can activate actions on any smart item in the scene, not just on that same smart item.
 For example, a button smart item can have a **Triggers** component that activates the "move up" action defined on the **Actions** component of a floating platform.

 Triggers can also happen conditionally.
 For example, door smart items include two **On Click** triggers in its Triggers component: one opens the door if that door was closed, the other closes the door if it was open.
-For more details see \[States and conditional logic]\(\{{< ref "/content/creator/scene-editor/interactivity/states-and-conditions.md" >\}}).
+For more details see [States and conditional logic](../scene-editor/interactivity/states-and-conditions.md).

 ### Interactions between items